 How do VST Plugins Work?

 To use a VST plugin, you first need to install it on your computer.
 Most VST plugins come in a zip file, which you can download from the internet and then unzip to an appropriate folder on your computer.
-Once installed, the plugin will appear in your DAW’s plugin menu, ready for you to use.
+Once installed, the plugin will appear in your DAW’s plugin menu, ready for use.

 Using a VST plugin is simple.
 Just drag and drop the plugin onto a track in your DAW and start tweaking the parameters to shape the sound.

-Many VST plugins come with a user interface that allows you to adjust the various parameters, such as the pitch, attack, and decay of a synthesizer, or the wet/dry mix of an effect.
+Many VST plugins come with a user interface that allows you to adjust the various parameters, such as the pitch, attack, and decay of a synthesizer or the wet/dry mix of an effect.

 Here is our list of best VST plugins.